 However, the AAO–HNS says that some cases of sinusitis do not include the upper respiratory symptoms, which means that you may still have sinus trouble when it appears to be a tension or migraine headache.
 Sinus headaches are related to the swelling of the membranes that line the sinuses (areas adjacent to the nasal passages).
 The pain occurs when air, pus, and mucus become trapped in the sinuses.
 A sinus headache often worsens if you bend forward or lie down.

 When Should You See a Doctor for a Sinus Infection?

 Sinusitis can be as minor as the sniffles, or in rare cases as serious as a life-threatening infection.
 Most sinus discomfort and trouble can be alleviated with home care, but if you have an underlying medical condition that makes it harder for you to fight infection, or an underlying lung disease, call your doctor right away when you notice sinus infection symptoms.
 If you’re a normally healthy person whose cold symptoms persist for more than seven to 10 days, you may have a sinus infection.
 If you experience facial pain, fever, severe cough, or ear or throat discomfort, visit your doctor for an examination.

 Illnesses and injuries don’t have regular business hours.
-That’s why Paul B Hall Regional Medical Center is proud to offer services at our immediate care clinics; at two convenient locations.
-Our Immediate Care clinics in Paintsville and Magoffin County are open extended and weekend hours.
+That’s why Paul B Hall Regional Medical Center is proud to offer services at our immediate care clinic.
+Our Immediate Care clinic in Paintsville is open extended and weekend hours.
 So when you need convenient, walk-in medical attention without an appointment, come see us.

 Monday - Friday: 5:00 pm - 9:00 pm